Huliaipole

-Huliaipole was attacked by Russian forces during the Russian invasion of Ukraine and sustained heavy damage, placing it on one of the lines of contact separating Ukrainian and Russian forces.
+During the Russian invasion of Ukraine, Huliaipole was attacked, placing it on one of the lines of contact separating Ukrainian and Russian forces.
+In late 2025, it was contested after a Russian offensive towards the city.
+In November 2025, it was estimated that there were less than 500 people remaining in the city.
+By 28 December 2025, the Russian Ministry of Defense and other sources reported that their forces had gained complete control over Huliaipole.
+At the time, the Ukrainian General Staff denied the claims of Russian control.
+Later, the Institute for the Study of War (ISW), in its 6 February 2026 offensive report, confirmed that Russian forces had captured the city.

 History

 Prior to the annexation of the Crimean Khanate by the Russian Empire, the area was mostly settled by the Zaporozhian Cossacks and the nomadic Lesser Nogai Horde.
 The settlement arose during the 1770s, after the construction of the Dnieper defensive line on the former lands of the Zaporozhian Sich, as part of the Russian Empire's policy to populate and develop the conquered Zaporozhian lands.
 When Catherine the Great dissolved the Sich, the local Cossacks either fled into exile or were brought into serfdom, with the residents of what is now Huliaipole falling under the yoke of the Shabelskiys.

 In 1785, the board of the Yekaterinoslav Governorate ordered the Novomoskovsk Zemstvo Court to establish the Huliaipole state military settlement for protection from the Crimean Khanate.
 Archival data confirmed that the first settlers came to the newly formed settlement from the territory of Starodubsky District, and later Kyiv region, Chernihiv region, Poltava region and Sloboda Ukraine.
 The name "Huliaipole" (lit. 'walk-about field') reflected the nature of the area where it was founded, which had frequently played host to fairs for a long time before the settlement's foundation.
 The settlement was traditionally divided into centuries, administrative-territorial units formed along military lines.
 Hundreds of people from Podolia, Pishchanka, Guryan, Verbiv, Bokhansky, Kherson and later Poland settled in this way.
 In 1794 the settlement had 150 yards.
 The inhabitants of the region were actively engaged in agriculture and animal husbandry.

 In 1797 the wooden Orthodox Church "Exaltation of the Honest and Life-Giving Christ" was built, and Huliaipole became the township center of Alexandrovsky Uyezd.